Combined Sewer Separation

 After all the data has been collected it will be reviewed, analyzed and a storm sewer system designed to find a best with existing utilities.
 You ask, why a new storm sewer and not a sanitary sewer?
 Each individual property has a service that connects their building to the sanitary sewer, therefore this system will remain as the sanitary system as it is also the most cost productive solution as well.

 Once a design has been engineered, a plan for funding and implementing different sections of the sewer will be put into place.
 Area 2 had been the area of focus as it is directly linked with the Main Street reconstruction project.
 In addition, after the June 2015 rain event Area 3 and other sections of Area 2 have been identified and studied too.
-The outfall for Area 3 was constructed in November 2016 and separation of storm on Elm St in Area 2 was completed in July 2016.
+The outfall for Area 3 was constructed in November 2016 and separation of the storm on Elm Street in Area 2 was completed in July 2016.
 Final engineering continues for each area, please reference those webpages for additional info.